messagian/SQuIRE/README.md

 ## No Installation ##

 Use the included Dockerfile to setup SQuIRE with no heachaches.
-Following pipeline tested and working up to Count.py (halfway).
+Following pipeline tested and working up to Count.py.

 ## Pipeline Overview ##